On this page

-Written consent is allowable for parents of children 5 and up, but it is up to the school and the vaccine provider to decide what will work best for the clinic.
+Written consent is allowable, but it is up to the host site and the vaccine provider to decide what will work best for the clinic.
 For more information on consent click here.

 The school vaccine team should familiarize themselves with general information on the COVID-19 vaccine.
 These resources can also be shared with parents, students, and families.

-These resources are available in multiple languages.
 Resources and sample messaging are available in the TK-12 School Toolkit.
-Resources for parents are available on the COVID-19 Resources for Parents & Guardians webpage.
+Additional resources for parents are available on the COVID-19 Resources for Parents & Guardians webpage.